workderpidly/gpt-ui/README.md

     • Value Override (scan for NumberValue objects, toggle selection, set new value)
     • Page 4: Highlight Mode & Click Activator
          - Highlight Mode: Toggles a SelectionBox around the part under the mouse and displays its name.
-         - Click Activator: Opens a GUI listing all parts with ClickDetectors and, for toggled parts, fires their detectors continuously.
+         - Click Activator: Opens a GUI listing all parts with ClickDetectors and, for toggled parts, fires their detectors every frame.
-    • Persistence: The GUI automatically re-opens on teleport unless the user manually closes it.
+    • Persistence: The GUI automatically re‑activates on teleport unless the user manually closed it.

+  To enable re‑activation on teleport, ensure your exploit supports queue_on_teleport.
+  Replace the URL below with the URL where this script is hosted.
 --]]

--- Use a persistent global flag to track if the user manually closed the GUI. if getgenv().GuiClosed then
+-- (Persistence check using a client-side flag; this version does not use file I/O.) if getgenv().GuiClosed then
     return
 end